Modern Slavery and Human Trafficking Statement

 Our supply chains include international silicon IP vendors, technology service and consulting providers, and semiconductor foundries, packaging, test and logistics facilities.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our Labour and Human Rights Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 As part of our initiative to identify and mitigate risk we have in place systems to: